-You have tracked all your instruments and performances at home or in another recording studio, edited and cleaned them up, and now you are looking for a mixing engineer to help you get that final perfect mix.
+You have tracked all your instruments and performances at home or in another recording studio, edited and cleaned them up, and now you are looking for a mixing engineer to help you get the clarity, depth, and punch of a professional mix.

 What a Mix Session Includes: